-We have now implemented electronic prescribing, and clinical software that can create, collect and store an electronic prescription is increasingly available across Australia.
+The rollout of electronic prescribing is nearing completion.
+Clinical software that can create, collect and store an electronic prescription is increasingly available across Australia.

-The Australian Government encourages community pharmacies and general practitioners to learn about using electronic prescriptions.
-This includes getting software ready and participating in training opportunities the Australian Digital Health Agency, peak bodies and software providers provide.
+The Australian Government encourages community pharmacies and prescribers to learn about using electronic prescriptions.
+This includes getting software ready and participating in training opportunities the Australian Digital Health Agency, peak bodies and software providers are delivering.

 PBS regulatory framework